cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 2. (Optional) Pre-loading in Dockerfile for instant availability
 3. No changes to core token generation logic required

-Potential future additions: GPT-2 Medium/Large, Llama 3.2 3B, GPT-Neo, Mistral variants, or other Hugging Face models as they become available.
+Potential future additions: GPT-2 Medium/Large, Llama 3.2 models, GPT-Neo, Mistral variants, or other Hugging Face models as they become available.

 ## High-Level Data Flow